weavegitops/weave-gitops-assured-demo/README.md

 # Demo

-The goal of this demo is to describe and show the variouse components supported in the Weave GitOps Assured offering.
+The goal of this demo is to describe and show the various components supported in the Weave GitOps Assured offering.

 What is WeaveGitOps Assured (WGA)?